 Stores Dedicated to CBD in Carmel and Zionsville

 With the legalization of CBD in Indiana, a number of stores carrying high-quality CDB in Carmel and Zionsville have recently opened.
-Two of the best stores carrying CBD in Carmel and Zionsville are CBD American Shaman and Naturely CBD.
+Three of the best stores carrying CBD in Carmel and Zionsville are CBDAdvantage, CBD American Shaman and Naturely CBD.

 Naturely CBD, recently opened on Michigan Road on the Carmel/Zionsville border.
 We interviewed Naturely CBD president, Michael Parson who shared that his store is unique not only because of the quality of products that he sells but also because of the entire customer experience and aesthetics of the store.
 No patchouli aromas filling the air and tie-dye-clad salespeople at Naturely CBD.
 “When you walk into our store, I want people to understand why these products are here,” he said.
 “These products are not only here to create a profit.
 They’re quality products that we’ve taken the time to educate ourselves on and have made sure that they’re the best we could put on these shelves.
 There are other brands and products out there, and in time, we will vet those.
 The brands that we’ve selected have been selected because we visited the companies, physically talked with the owners and reps and deal with them directly.”